Grewelthorpe Village Hall Community Groups

 Grewelthorpe Women's Institute normally meets on the first Thursday of the month, at 7.30pm in Grewelthorpe Village Hall.
 Visitors are always welcome as we hope you will join our merry little group!

-• relish opportunities at workshops organised by the Federation in Ripon
+relish opportunities to join workshops organised by the NWWI Federation in Ripon

-• go on trips to the cinema, theatre or places suggested by our members
+have trips to the cinema, theatre or places of interest or suggestions from our members

-• also try to win the community entry at Masham Show each September!
+also try to win the community entry at Masham Show each September and at the Yorkshire Show in the Summer!

-We also receive regular newsletters from the Federation, eight issues of the magazine 'WI Life' each year (delivered to your door), an annual membership booklet with lots of discounts and also access to the WI website where you can get involved in sport, campaigns, cultural and creative events.
+Members receive regular newsletters from the Federation, 10 issues of the National Federation magazine 'WI Life' each year (delivered to your door), an annual membership booklet with lots of discounts and also access to the WI website where you can get involved in sport, campaigns, cultural and creative events.

 We don't

 We are a friendly little group and our members decide how our WI is run and what we do.
-Membership fees are set nationally and are currently £44 annually, though they do reduce prorata/quarter if you join part way through the year.
+Membership fees are set nationally and are reduced pro rata/quarter if you join part way through the year.

 We make a small charge of £3 for guests/visitors but if you are a paid up member there is no additional charge